sous-chefs/hashicorp-vault/README.md

 Vault is a tool, which when used properly, manages secure manage to secrets for your infrastructure.

+## Platform Support
+The following platforms have been certified with integration tests using Test Kitchen:

+- CentOS (RHEL) 5.11, 6.7, 7.2
+- Ubuntu 12.04, 14.04

 ## Basic Usage
-This cookbook was designed from the ground up to make it dead simple to install and configure a Vault cluster using Chef.
-It also highlights several of our best practices for developing reusable infrastructure at Bloomberg.
+This cookbook was designed from the ground up to make it dead simple to install and configure the [Vault daemon][1] as a system service using Chef.
+It highlights several of our best practices for developing reusable infrastructure at Bloomberg.

-This cookbook provides [node attributes](attributes/default.rb) which can be used to fine tune the default recipe which installs and configures Kafka.
-The values from the node attributes are passed directly into the configuration and service resources.
+This cookbook provides three sets of
+[node attributes](attributes/default.rb) which can be used to fine tune the default recipe which installs and configures Vault.
+The values from these node attributes are fed directly into the custom resources.

-Out of the box the following platforms are certified to work and are tested using our [Test Kitchen][8] configuration.
-Additional platforms _may_ work, but your mileage may vary.
-- CentOS (RHEL) 6.7, 7.2
-- Ubuntu 12.04, 14.04

-The correct way to use this cookbook is to create a [wrapper cookbook][2] which configures all the members of the Vault cluster.
-We provide an example [Vault Cluster cookbook][3] which utilizes our [Consul cookbook][4] for a highly-available storage solution for the cluster.
+This cookbook can be added to the run list of all of the nodes that you want to be part of the cluster.
+But the best way to use this is in a [wrapper cookbook][2] which sets up a backend, and potentially even TLS certificates.
+We provide an example [Vault Cluster cookbook][3] which uses our [Consul cookbook][4] for a highly-available storage solution.

 [0]: http://blog.vialstudios.com/the-environment-cookbook-pattern/#thelibrarycookbook
 [1]: https://www.vaultproject.io